Kurnat/news-api/README.md

 ##Profile

-A user can see this page only if hi was authorized.
+A user can see this page only if thet user authorized.

 Authorization stored in localStorage.